 As you can see on the photos, the timekeeper sports a pretty much standard (for the brand) rose gold body.

-Only 42 millimeters in diameter and almost 15 millimeters thick, the case of the watch has rather long horns (if you have a narrow wrist, make sure to try one before ordering it online) that seem to be welded to the body and features a pair of nicely executed chronograph pushers as well as the signature onion-shaped crown.
-The latter not only visually dominates, um, the landscape, but also makes it easier winding and setting up the piece.
+Only 42 millimeters in diameter and almost 15 millimeters thick, the case has rather long horns (if you have a narrow wrist, make sure to try one before ordering it online) that seem to be welded to the body and features a pair of nicely executed chronograph pushers as well as the signature onion-shaped crown.
+The latter not only visually dominates, um, the landscape but also makes it easier winding and setting up the piece.

 Build Quality: 5/5